cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Creating a Queue

-To begin, you must import the TaskVine library, and then create a TaskVine object.
+To begin, you must import the taskvine library, and then create a taskvine object.
 You may specific a specific port number to listen on like this:

 === "Python"
     ```python
-    # Import the TaskVine library
+    # Import the taskvine library
     import taskvine as vine

     # Create a new queue listening on port 9123
-    q = vine.TaskVine(9123)
+    q = vine.Manager(9123)
     ```

 === "C"
     ```
-    /* Import the TaskVine library */
+    /* Import the taskvine library */
     #include "taskvine.h"

     /* Create a new queue listening on port 9123 */